manwar/python-guide/amazon-web-services.md

 Sign out of your root account from AWS.

-Get the sign-in link, user name and password from the csv file you downloaded earlier, it would be something like `"<username>_credentials.csv"`.
+Get the sign-in link, user name and password from the csv file you downloaded earlier.

+It would be something like: `"<username>_credentials.csv"`.

 You get the option to change the password (one-time only).